Native-Art-in-Canada has affiliate relationships with some businesses and may receive a commission if readers choose to make a purchase.

 The artisans had a well developed sense of color and design.
 Caribou and moose hide was embellished with porcupine quills, beads and commercial threads in geometric and floral patterns.

-Years ago, I recall racing down the road from Yellowknife towards the MacKenzie River hoping that the ice bridge would be open by the time I got there.
-Hoar frost covered the trees and because I hadn't seen another vehicle I thought I was the only one living in that fantasy world.
+Years ago, I recall racing down the road from Yellowknife towards the MacKenzie River hoping that the ice bridge would still be open by the time I got there.
+Hoar frost covered the trees and because I hadn't seen another vehicle it seemed as if I was the only one living in that fantasy world.
 Suddenly...in the distance...I saw a figure dressed in scarlet come out of the bush, impale a branch into a snowbank and bend it towards the east.

 I pulled over to chat...strangers do that when they meet in the wilderness...and I was struck by the beauty of his clothing.
 This hunter's coat had been hand sewn from scarlet red duffel.
 The yoke was elaborately decorated with moose hide tufting, the hood embellished with fur from an arctic fox.
 His mukluks had been made from moose hide and were also tufted.